 department of the local people’s government at or above the county level.

-Enterprises and institutions discharging pollutants into a water body shall pay a discharge fee as provided for by the state.
-If the
+Article 15 Enterprises and institutions discharging pollutants into a water body shall pay a discharge fee as provided for by the state.
+If thedischarge of pollutants exceeds the limits set by national or local standards, they shall pay a fee for excess discharge according

 to state provisions.

-The income derived from the discharge fee and the fee for excess discharge must be used for the prevention and control of pollution
+The income derived from the discharge fee and the fee for excess discharge must be used for the prevention and control of pollutionand shall not be appropriated for other purposes.

-Enterprises and institutions discharging pollutants in excess of the prescribed standards must work out a programme to eliminate and
+Enterprises and institutions discharging pollutants in excess of the prescribed standards must work out a programme to eliminate andcontrol the pollution, and report such programme to the environmental protection department of the local people’s government at or

 above the county level for the record.

-standards for water bodies, the people’s governments at or above the provincial level may establish a system for controlling the
+Article 16 Where the water pollutant discharge standards have been reached but cannot ensure the attainment of the water environment qualitystandards for water bodies, the people’s governments at or above the provincial level may establish a system for controlling the

 total quantity of major pollutants discharged, and practise a system for determining the quantity of such major pollutants discharged